Hannah Gadsby

-Hannah Gadsby (born 12 January 1978) is an Australian comedian, writer, author and actor.
+Hannah Gadsby (born 12 January 1978) is an Australian comedian, writer and actor.
 They began their career in Australia after winning the national final of the Raw Comedy competition for new comedians in 2006.
 In 2018, their show Nanette on Netflix won the Primetime Emmy Award for Outstanding Writing for a Variety Special and a Peabody Award.

 Starting in 2019, Gadsby toured internationally with their show Douglas and the recorded special was released on Netflix in 2020.
-In 2021, they were awarded an honorary doctorate from the University of Tasmania.
-In March 2022, their self-penned book Ten Steps to Nanette: A Memoir Situation was published.
+In March 2022, their book Ten Steps to Nanette: A Memoir Situation was published.
 They appeared as a recurring cast member in season four of Netflix's Sex Education as Celia, a radio show host.

 Early life

 My meltdowns had always been a mystery to me, so when I was finally diagnosed, I was able to reframe the way I thought about my strange little outbursts.
 For a start, I became far more compassionate toward myself, which probably halved the distress of the occasions.